Kbasius/Deployment-CI-CD/README.md

 ## Description

-This is a class challenge that is about using Github actions.
+This is a class challenge that is about using Github actions and CI/CD pipelines so that the cypress tests are ran to check braches before being mergered to their respective 'Main'.

 ## Installation

 https://github.com/Kbasius/Deployment-CI-CD

-Clone the repo or download the ip file.
+Clone the repo or download the zip file.
-There is no real reason for anyone to use this.
+There is no real reason for anyone to use this, Just look at the .yml files in the github/workflow files.

 ## Usage

 This is a class challenge that is about using Github actions.
-There is no real reason for anyone to download and use this.
+There is no real reason for anyone to use this, Just look at the .yml files in the github/workflow files.

 ## Contributing